SciTechCommunity/JavaVideos/1.5 Data Manipulation/data.md

     target.SetHealth( target.getHealth() - 10 );
 }
 ```
 This poison poition will take 10 health away from whatever the current target's health is.
+This is a great example of how you can make custom effects to alter characters in the game.